 6 Ways to Maintain a Good Work-life Balance

-Work-life balance is a crucial part of today’s working world and is a case of striking a balance between life’s demands of family, leisure and personal responsibilities and your career or work.
-With various affecting factors such as technological advances, blurring the lines between work and personal time, and demographic changes, with an ageing parent group and children to care for, it becomes increasingly difficult to strike a balance between work and life.
+Work-life balance is a crucial part of today’s working world.
+This is a case of striking a balance between life’s demands of family, leisure and personal responsibilities and your career or work.
+With various affecting factors such as technological advances, blurring the lines between work and personal time.
+And demographic changes, with an ageing parent group and children to care for, it becomes increasingly difficult to strike a balance between work and life.
 This can be extremely taxing in the financial sector, with many employees doing anything from 50 to 70 hours a week.

 The negative effects of a poor work-life balance can include burnout, stress, health issues, or marital and family problems.
 In turn causing a negative effect on employees productivity and output.
 These issues can lead to high absenteeism and difficulty retaining employees for employers.
 So it’s crucial for employees and employers to focus on maintaining work-life balance.

 The positive effects of a good work-life balance includes reduced stress and increased leisure and family time for employees.
 This will improve productivity, reduce absenteeism and help employers to attract and retain good employees.
 These are all attractive factors for employers and should be a priority in the workplace for everyone.

 It all boils down to using time effectively and not just efficiently and with a few hints and tips this can be achieved easily.
-There are a few different methods of arranging your priorities and other financial ways of ensuring you have security for if you aren’t able to manage your time effectively given the tools that are available.
+There are a few different methods of arranging your priorities meaning your are able to manage your time effectively.

 Eisenhower’s Urgent-Important Principle